-I remember a couple of years ago when I was in my first year as a curriculum director, and an active Twitter lurker.
+I remember several years ago when I was in my first year as a curriculum director and an active Twitter lurker.
 (Some might argue that label is an oxymoron, but it’s not.
 I’ve sense moved out of the lurkosphere, but learned many valuable lessons while living there.)
 I was explaining to a group of teachers that I could jump on Twitter for fifteen minutes and find links to relevant articles for my own professional learning.
 Here’s the part that still gets me today.
 One of those teachers dryly replied, “You expect us to do this on our own time?”

 The term, Lead Learner, is one of those en vogue phrases in education.
 You will hear, both, administrators and teachers use it to describe themselves.
 I’ve heard pleas to refer to students as “learners” now, as well.
 So what does it mean to be a Lead Learner?